jimdavis1/Viral_Annotation/README.md

 # Viral Annotation
 This repo contains code and data for improving viral annotation.
 It currently covers the members of the Paramyxoviridae and the Arenaviridae.
-The overall goal is to create a low-tech solution for calling viral proteins across entire viral families, rather than only offering species-specific annotation.<br>
+The overall goal is to create a low-tech solution for calling viral proteins across entire viral families, to cover cases where we do not have bespoke species-specific annotation.<br>

 Unless otherwise stated, the programs described in this repo are written and tested in in perl (v5.38.0).